rahman-saqib/TurnBasedGameAPIs/README.md

 As part of your application, you need to save the state of an existing game.
 You also need to notify users at various points in a game.
 You notify them when a user invites them to a new game, when it is their turn to play, and when a winner has been decided.

 # Step 1
 Use a personal AWS account or create a new AWS account for this lab.
 Do not use an organizational account so that you have full access to the necessary services and do not leave behind any resources.
-If you do not delete the resources when you are finished, * you may incur AWS charges *.
+If you do not delete the resources when you are finished, you may incur AWS charges.